pranabekka/pranabekka.github.io/content/drafts/copy-semantics.md

 because they usually use aliasing for types like lists and structs.
 Consider slices for Go, and objects for PHP and Swift.
+Copy semantics has no such inconsistencies.
+Numbers, strings, lists, structs and all other types behave the same as each other, as if they were copies.

-Copy semantics will only perform copies if two variables or more are used at the same time, or might be used at the same time via async, with different mutations applied to them.
+Copy semantics will only perform copies if two variables or more have mutations applied to them at the same time, or if there's a possibility of that happening given asynchronous code and conditionals.
-In all other cases it will use aliases while still appearing to use copies, so that the programmer only thinks with copies instead of being concerned about aliasing.
+In all other cases copy semantics will use aliases while still appearing to use copies, so that the programmer only thinks with copies instead of being concerned about aliasing.